-Table 2 Hypothesis for Gender Hypothesis Null Hypothesis H2a: Females are more likely to be cyber victimized.
-The gender of the student is irrelevant for likelihood to be cyber victimized. • H2b: Males are more likely to be cyber victimized.
+Hypothesis Null Hypothesis H2a: Females are more likely to be cyber victimized.
+The gender of the student is irrelevant for likelihood to be cyber victimized.
+H2b: Males are more likely to be cyber victimized.
 The gender of the student is irrelevant for likelihood to be cyber victimized.